Tips for Managing Change and Resistance to Change When Using Competencies

-Developing a well-thought-out communication plan will help you to manage expectations and resistance and generate awareness and support for the initiative.
+The next change management tip involves you developing a well-thought-out communication plan to help you to manage expectations and resistance.
+This communication plan will also help you to generate awareness and support for the initiative.
 You will also want to provide sponsors with talking points related to discussing the change.
 What are the key messages that you would like for them to communicate?
 You will need to develop training and coaching tools to generate awareness concerning what has changed, such as webinars, how-to-guides, and videos.

 It is important to gather feedback on how well your communication is reaching the intended audience and make changes as needed.
 You can also begin to implement the measures for managing resistance that you identified when planning for the change.
 Finally, it is important to build on early successes and not wait until the project is complete to share and celebrate success.

 It may not seem easy but by following these change management tips, you can help all employees to not only understand the need for changing how successful performance is described by using competencies but also their willingness to use them.